nuke-haus/mordhau_ctf/README.md

 - Create a new map with its own folder.
 This will be your CTF map.
 - Once you have your map basics set up, you need to reference these CTF blueprints.
 Your game mode settings for your map should look like this: https://i.imgur.com/UINMvf5.png
 - In order for your map to be functional you need to place 2 FlagPedestal instances, each with the appropriate team assigned.
 This is where the team flag spawns.
 The FlagPedestal blueprint is in the NukeCTF folder.
+- If you release your map on mod.io then you need to add this mod as a dependency: https://mordhau.mod.io/nukes-ctf